Ivan Pokaz: After retirement

 From 2006 to 2008, Pokaz worked closely with the defence of general Mladen Markač at the International Criminal Tribunal for the former Yugoslavia.
 Pokaz also produced an expert report that contributed to the defence of Ante Gotovina.
-Both Markač and Gotovina were declared not guilty, and set free by the tribunal in 2012.

 Pokaz was appointed to serve on the Defence Committee of the Croatian Parliament from 6 November 2017 until 22 July 2020.

 Brigadier general Pokaz has authored numerous scientific research papers and scholarly articles in the fields of corporate security and the management of security risks.
 One of his most notable works is his analysis of the use of military intelligence during Operation Storm, detailed in his book "Storm - the response to the strategy of real threat".

 He most recently co-authored the book "National Security of the Republic of Croatia in the 21st century", released in 2019.
 It is the first major study covering national security in the 21st century in Croatia and South-Eastern Europe.